The deep cranberry colour and flavour of this sorbet makes it perfect to serve as a Christmas dessert. Keep one in the freezer ready for entertaining.

 - When cool, add the sugar syrup to the cranberry purée, stir well until smooth, then pour the mixture into a 1-litre freezerproof container and place in the freezer.

 - Freeze for 2-3 hours until the mixture is slushy.
 Place in a food processor and whizz to break up the ice crystals.
 Return to the freezer.
 Then, every 2 hours, use a fork to draw the ice crystals from the edges to the centre until the sorbet is smooth and even-textured with tiny ice crystals.
-Place in glass bowls and serve.
+Serve when needed.

 This sorbet can be made in an ice cream maker following the manufacturer’s instructions.
 The sorbet will keep in an airtight container in the freezer for up to 3 weeks.
 If liked, serve with a couple of Florentines from Waitrose Florentine Assortment.